keymanapp/help.keyman.com/developer/17.0/guides/lexical-models/advanced/punctuation.md

 ## Customizing `insertAfterWord`

 Many languages insert a space after a word.
-Some languages, a like Thai or Khmer, do not use spaces.
+Some languages, like Thai or Khmer, do not use spaces.
 To suppress the space, you may set `insertAfterWord` to the empty string:

 ```typescript
 punctuation: {